Final project 2025. Secret Messages.¶

 - Can the work be done individually?

-- If there are valid reasons for working alone, please contact the teacher.
+- General answer is NO. If there are valid reasons for working alone, please contact the teacher.
+You might need to get your own hardware.

 - Can the work be done in a larger group than a pair?